algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 >
 ---
 >[!NOTE]
-> This specific methods can also be used to create hash table then the BigO[^16] notation will be O(1) for each edge and O(V) for finding an edge where V is the number of vertices.
+> This specific methods can also be used to create hash table then the BigO notation will be O(1) for each edge and O(V) for finding an edge where V is the number of vertices.
 ---

 ## 12. REST API

 ### 12.1.
 Overview

-The REST API[^3] will respond to the user request with the shortest path and the total time taken to travel between the nodes.
-It will also give two file formats to the user, JSON[^4] and XML[^5].
+The REST API will respond to the user request with the shortest path and the total time taken to travel between the nodes.
+It will also give two file formats to the user, JSON and XML.
 The response have to be less than one second.

 ### 12.2.
 Dependencies